 was in the U.S. Zone and the toys made from 1945 to 1949 were marked 'U.S. Zone Germany'.
 After then the Distler trains

-Distler introduced an unusual 3-phase power system for part of their 'O' gauge line from 1952 to 1961.
+In 1952 Distler introduced an unusual 3-phase power system for part of their 'O' gauge line.
+It consisted of locomotives

 of locomotives running on conventional 3-rail tubular steel track, but with all three rails insulated from each other and

 separately powered by a special transformer/controller built by Siemens-Schuckert, and sold separately.
 The special track is

 easily identifiable as the 2 outer rails are insulated from the ties/sleepers, but the center rail is not.
 The 14 volt output